Unbuilt Services On The M27

 In 1999 Esso applied for planning permission to build a large service area and hotel here.
 There were reports that planning permission was granted in 2001, but refusal documents dated 2003 have been found.
 The Esso proposal faced the wrath of residents who formed the group Residents Against Motorway Services to argue there was no need for it and that it would breach their human rights.
 The council argued there was no proven need for it, and that there were road safety and noise issues.

 Growth at the ports at Portsmouth and Southampton meant that in 2010 the Highways Agency and Hampshire County Council were hoping to address problems with a lack of HGV parking along the M27 corridor, and one of the options being considered was a new service area, the ideal spark to bring back the planned services.

-This didn't happen, and despite the apparent enthusiasm for a new service area, in 2020 Highways England will be removing the extra-long westbound sliproad.
+This didn't happen, and despite the apparent enthusiasm for a new service area, in 2020 Highways England removed the extra-long westbound sliproad.
 This decision appears to be aiming to reduce the amount of hard shoulder available, and to increase the space between junctions.

 As part of these roadworks, the unused eastbound offslip was thoroughly refurbished in 2018, for the first time in 43 years.
-Despite this, some of it is about to be dug up to hold road signs.
-The eastbound onslip is about to be turned into an emergency refuge area (lay-by).
+Despite this, it was then dug up in 2020, and now holds motorways structures.
+The eastbound onslip has ben turned into an emergency refuge area ("lay-by").